CS126SP20/final-project-ashleyeah/DEVELOPMENT.md

 - **5/6/20** Finish Project
     - Wrote helpful explanation comments
-    - [ ] Finish README.md with full project explanation
+    - [x] Finish README.md with full project explanation
+    - Had some extra time so added a few extra functionalities such as an instruction page